brianshumate/ansible-meatspace-chat/README_VAGRANT.md

 There is more information in the main project [README](README.md) about these variables.

-Then, copy `templates/meatspace-chat.env.j2` to `templates/_meatspace-chat.env.j2` and update as necessary with the particular environment variables you need for your Meatspace Chat.
+Then, copy `templates/meatspacechat.env.j2` to `templates/_meatspacechat.env.j2` and update as necessary with the particular environment variables you need for your Meatspace Chat.

-Finally, update the `site.yml` playbook if you plan to use it and set `meatspace-chat_identity` to the short username of your bot.
+Finally, update the `site.yml` playbook if you plan to use it and set `meatspacechat_identity` to the short username of your bot.

 ### Meatspace Chat Activate!